Mpshm/Mpshm/AboutMe.md

 - ∫ Hey dude, It's Mp...
 Just a normal teenager who enjoys coding :)
-- ∫ I know Python, Django and DRF, with a little essence of C++ and java, Also intrested in DataScience and Machine Learning...
+- ∫ I know Py, Django and DRF, Also intrested in DataScience and Machine Learning...
-- ∫ Currently working on Classium.

 <!---
 Mpshm/Mpshm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.